uncodedlb/waprolb/_posts/2015-01-01--Meetup-Mon(skeleton).md

 layout: post
 ---

 > Note: This is skeleton WIP and not yet posted...
-If you're speaking, please feel free to copy this skeleton for a new month and fill out with your presentation topic & personal bio.
+If you're speaking, please feel free to [copy this skeleton to a new month](https://github.com/lbtech/lbtech.github.io/tree/master/_posts) and fill out with your presentation topic & personal bio.

 The Long Beach [Web & App dev Professionals (WAPRO)](http://wapro.lbtech.org) group meets monthly to showcase our cool tech projects, share best practices, network with each other, help newcomers, and the **values** of open source software (F/OSS).
 We strive to do this in a professional, relaxed, respectful, and open venue for _all people_ in our community.  **Website:** http://wapro.lbtech.org/about